bryaburg/Bookmarks/README.md

 - [MyFridgeFood](https://myfridgefood.com/) - Platform that allows users to check off ingredients they have to find recipes they can make with those ingredients.
 - [Just the Recipe](https://www.justtherecipe.com/) - Platform that provides direct instructions from any recipe site without ads and pop-ups.
 - [Two Peas and Their Pod](https://www.twopeasandtheirpod.com/) - Recipe site offering a variety of recipes.
-- [HelloFresh](https://www.hellofresh.com/) - Meal kit delivery service where users can choose recipes, and HelloFresh delivers the ingredients straight to their door.

 ## How To Ask A Good Questions